goodwince/le_nlog/README.md

 In the `<appSettings>` section of your `Web/App.config`, replace `LOGENTRIES_TOKEN` with the token that is printed in grey beside the logfile you created in the Logentries UI.

-To configure NLog along with the plug-in paste the following into your `Web/App.config` directly underneath the opening `<configuration>`
+To configure NLog along with the plug-in, paste the following into your `Web/App.config` directly underneath the opening `<configuration>`

     <configSections>